MB3hel/CMakeMSP430/README.md

 ### Flash

 Make sure only one MSP430 ez-FET is connected.
 Then run the following command to flash for the given configuration.
+Flash will automatically build before flashing.

 ```sh
 cmake --build --preset g2553-[debug/release/minsizerel/relwithdebinfo] --target flash